 Recent advances in antiviral treatment have led to the development of more effective medicines.
-New medications that cure people of hepatitis C infection are now subsidised in Australia.
+New medications that cure 95 per cent of people of hepatitis C infection are now subsidised in Australia.

 Treatment for most people is now daily tablets.
 Treatment can be from 8-24 weeks, with most people undergoing treatment for 8-12 weeks.
 A small number of people will require injections as well as the tablets.
 A blood test 12 weeks after treatment concludes will indicate whether the virus has been cured.
 Following successful treatment, a person will remain antibody positive but will no longer be infectious or infected.
 Treatment does not lead to immunity and reinfection following successful treatment can occur if risk factors remain unaddressed.

-These new medications are highly effective, with a cure rate greater than 90 per cent.
+These new medications are highly effective, with a cure rate around 95 per cent.
 Unlike previous treatments for hep C, these new medicines are well tolerated and have fewer side effects.

 The new treatments are being made available for all patients over 18 years in Australia with a chronic hepatitis C infection who hold a Medicare card.
 People do not have to be feeling sick or have significant liver damage to begin treatment.
 There will also be no restrictions applied for people who inject drugs who are a priority population for hepatitis C treatment.